-Trepp, LLC ("Trepp") and Pacific Investment Management Company LLC ("PIMCO") have been selected to serve as collateral monitors for the New York Fed.
-Each collateral monitor will assist the New York Fed by providing valuation, modeling, analytics and reporting, as well as advising on these matters.
-Trepp will focus solely on CMBS.
-PIMCO will perform a broader role which encompasses the entire TALF portfolio, including both mortgage-backed and non-mortgage-backed ABS.
+Pacific Investment Management Company LLC ("PIMCO"), Trepp, LLC ("Trepp"), and BlackRock Financial Management, Inc., through its BlackRock Solutions business division ("BlackRock Solutions") have been selected to serve as collateral monitors for the New York Fed.
+Each collateral monitor will assist the New York Fed by providing one or more of the following: valuation, modeling, analytics and reporting, as well as advising on these matters.
+PIMCO will perform a broad role which encompasses the entire TALF portfolio, including both mortgage-backed and non-mortgage-backed ABS.
+Trepp will focus on both newly issued and legacy CMBS, while BlackRock Solutions will focus solely on legacy CMBS.
 CWCapital Investments LLC will assist the New York Fed by providing underwriting advisory services in respect of certain commercial mortgage loans backing newly issued CMBS.

-The collateral monitors and other agents will not establish policies or make decisions for the New York Fed, including decisions whether to reject a CMBS as collateral for a TALF loan or exclude loans from mortgage pools.
+The collateral monitors and other agents will not establish policies or make decisions for the New York Fed, including decisions whether to reject collateral for a TALF loan or exclude loans from mortgage pools.